mattermost/mattermost-plugin-starter-template/README.md

 #### KVStore package

 This is a central place for you to access the KVStore methods that are available in the `pluginapi.Client`.
 The package contains an interface for you to define your methods that will wrap the KVStore methods.
 An instance of the KVStore is created in the `OnActivate` hook.

-#### Jobs package

-The cluster package in the pluginapi contains methods to run cluster aware jobs, there is an example of it's usage in plugin.go.

 ### Deploying with Local Mode